If you’re like me, you probably have your money all over the place:

 Regardless of the creative accounting, fact is that a lot of money will be freed up now, which can go back into the economy.
 Some of you will be getting a combination of the one-off financial assistance,

-some of you will choose to withdraw your EPF money, up to a maximum withdrawal of RM500 per month, and some of you will be getting your loan payment(s) deferred (ie postponed).
+Significantly, many of you will be getting your loan payment(s) deferred.
 Assuming you have a mortgage and a car loan, that’s at least, what?
 RM1500 in freed up money every month?

 Hey, you.
 You want to achieve financial freedom in Malaysia, but don’t know how.
 You may not even know what that entails.
 Financial freedom is like one of those meaningless phrases, like ‘paradigm shift’.

 You already know that Islam allows a Muslim man to take up to four wives simultaneously in a practice called polygamy.